RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts-Conventions.md

 ### Task Operations

-A task operations attribute should be named *task\_operations*, and will contain a comma separated list of all task operations.
+A task operations attribute should be named *task\_operations*, and will contain a comma separated list (without spaces) of all task operations.

 ### Contained Movers / Filters